Xpazeman/tld-remove-clutter/Tutorial.md

-﻿# Tutorial: Adding new objects
+﻿# Tutorial: Adding new objects to be removed

 ## Creating a new definition
 If you open custom.json inside the definitions folder you can add your own objects in it.

-** I recommend saving this file with a different name, so you work isn't overwritten when the mod updates. **
+**I recommend saving this file with a different name, so you work isn't overwritten when the mod updates.**

 Always make sure that all objects are separated by commas, and that the whole list is inside [] brackets, otherwise, the file will not load.